shahroq/theme_pixel_docs/pages/instructions.md

 Pixel comes with exact instruction on how to manually change the embed and assign new fonts to your site:
 1. First, proceed with the two steps at Instruction #18
 2. Include your fonts at `\theme_pixel\themes\pixel\css\less\custom.dev.less` (A sample is provided in this file which you can uncomment/use it.)
 3. Copy the lines that are responsible for assigning the fonts into the new `variables.dev.less` file.
-Some samples also provided in this file which can be uncommented for your use case.
+Some samples are also provided in this file which can be uncommented for your use case.

 ### 20. Setup the Coming Soon page